 Once everyone has reported the team addresses any blocks or challenges that can be resolved quickly (under a minute) or agrees to resolve them offline, and they further recap their report and any cross team blocks they have to bring to Scrum of Scrums.

-At 9:15am EST, all Scrum Masters, or their designate, are expected to attend and typically Product Managers as well, Scrum of Scrums or SoS as it is often called.
+At 9:15am EST, all Scrum Masters, or their designate, attend Scrum of Scrums or SoS as it is often called.
 The meeting is open to anyone who wants to attend, and the Chief Operating Officer is Scum Master for the meeting and they have the same objectives of a Scrum Master for a Daily Standup.

 Each team's Scrum Master reports the status of their Critical Number and current Epic and any cross Team blocks, dependencies or clarifications they might have.

 Once all Scrum Masters have reported the cross team blocks and dependencies are resolved and any solution meetings are broken out and addressed separately.

 The meeting is recorded for those who can’t attend and shared with everyone in the company.